joisig/joisig.com/_posts/2020-02-11-23-rules-to-run-a-software-startup-with-minimum-hassle.md

 Avoiding hassle is especially important for a bootstrapped company.
 As discussed in my previous post about the [spiderweb entrepreneur](/2020/01/16/the-spiderweb-entrepreneur.html), in the early stages of bootstrapping, nothing happens unless YOU do it, so it’s incredibly important to conserve your time and energy.

-If you want to absolutely minimize hassle as you run your software business, you can stick to each and every one of these rules, which I present in no particular order:
+If you want to absolutely minimize hassle as you run your software business, you can stick to each one of these rules, which I present in no particular order:

 ## Rule #1: Recurring revenue is the way to go

 If your product can be presented as a subscription, a.k.a. a SaaS product, do that.
 Even if you need to shoe-horn your product into that business model.

-Using a SaaS model means your revenues will be fairly predictable.
+Using a SaaS model means your revenues will be predictable.
 In a nutshell, this month’s revenues will be your previous month’s revenues, minus folks who cancel or downgrade this month, plus those who start a subscription or upgrade this month.

-Running a business with revenues that will usually grow and very rarely drop more than a couple of percent between months is about 100x less stressful than running a business where your revenues could range from a big fat zero to some huge windfall.
+Running a business with revenues that will usually grow and very rarely drop more than a little bit is about 100x less stressful than running a business where your revenues could range from a big fat zero to some huge windfall.

 ![Charts illustrating typical month-by-month revenue for a SaaS business versus a business that sells transactionally.](/media/hasslerules-saas-vs-transactional.png)